 The Annual Bay Area Be’chol Lashon Family Camp Shabbaton Retreat has been held at Walker Creek Ranch in Petaluma, CA since 2004.
 It begins with Friday night Shabbat dinner and Saturday morning Shabbat services, followed by adult workshops and supervised activities for children.
-We often have a rabbi, chef or scholar-in-residence and lots of activities for families, the weekend never fails to be fun, tasty and informative.

-Family Camp now takes place the last week end of Camp Be’chol Lashon.
 The program format creates a welcoming environment for new members to celebrate Judaism, learn together, and continue to build the diverse Bay Area Be’chol Lashon community.

 2 Nights / 6 Meals (arrive for Friday night dinner and leave after lunch on Sunday)